 Please understand, I’m not calling a leader lazy who defaults to any of these leadership practices listed.
 The leader may be extremely hard working, but the practice itself – I’m contending – is lazy leadership.

 Here are a 7 examples of lazy leadership practices.

-Not delegating.
 Again, I’m not saying the leader is lazy.
-But this part of their leadership is.
+But this part of their leadership is lazy.
 It’s easier many times just to “do it myself” than to go through the process of delegating.
 Good delegating takes hard work.
 You can’t just “dump and run”.
 You have to help people know the vision, understand a win, and stay close enough in case they need you again.
 New leaders are developed, loyalty is gained, and teams are made more effective through delegation.

-Not explaining why.
 “Just do what I say” leadership saves a lot of the leader’s time.
-If I don’t have to explain what’s in my head — just tell people what to do — I get to do more of what I want to do.
-But, I’d have a bunch of pawns on my team and one disrespected, ineffective and unprotected king (leader).
-(And, being “king” is not a good leadership style by the way.)
+If I don’t have to explain what’s in my head – just tell people what to do – I get to do more of what I want to do.
+But, I’d have a bunch of pawns on my team and one disrespected, ineffective and unprotected boss (leader).
+(And, being “boss” is not a good leadership style by the way.)
 Continual vision casting is often the harder work, but necessary for the best results in leadership.

-Avoiding conflict.
 No one likes conflict.
 Not even those of us who don’t run from it.
 But, you can’t lead effectively without experiencing conflict.
 Every decision a leader makes is subject to agreement and disagreement.
 It’s why we need leadership.
 If there was only one direction who needs a leader?
-To achieve best — the very best — we have to lead people beyond a simple compromise that makes everyone happy.
+To achieve best – the very best – we have to lead people beyond a simple compromise, which makes everyone happy.

 Take a lesson from the ants, you lazybones.
 Learn from their ways and become wise!
 Proverbs 6:6